hariharan005/toastbar/README.md

     - The message to be displayed in the toast.
   * type: String
     - The type of toast (success, warning, error).
+  * theme: String
+    - The theme of toast (light-theme, dark-theme).
   * Defaults to success.

 # License